capamir/image-authentication/README.md

 ## Workflow

 1. **Authentication (Step 1)**:
-   - Uploaded images are processed by converting them to grayscale.
-   - The **Most Significant Bit (MSB)** is extracted and the image is divided into blocks.
-   - Each block undergoes **Discrete Cosine Transform (DCT)**, and a percentage of coefficients are removed using the **Zigzag algorithm** for data reduction.
+   1. Image Preprocessing:

+      - Convert the image to the YCbCr color space.

+      - Separate the Y (luminance), Cb (blue-difference), and Cr (red-difference) channels.

+   2. Block-Based DCT on the Y Channel:

+      - Divide the Y channel into smaller blocks (e.g., 8x8 or 16x16 pixels).

+      - Apply DCT to each block individually.

+      - Use the Zigzag algorithm to reduce the number of DCT coefficients

+   3. Global DCT on Cb and Cr Channels:

+      - Apply DCT to the entire Cb and Cr channels (without dividing them into blocks).

+      - Use the Zigzag algorithm to reduce the DCT coefficients for these channels.

+      - Encryption of DCT Coefficients:

+      - Encrypt the reduced DCT coefficients of the Y, Cb, and Cr channels using AES encryption.

+   4. Hashing:

-   - The processed blocks are hashed to create a unique identifier.
+      - Hash the encrypted DCT coefficients' channel Y to create a unique identifier for the image.

+   5. Blockchain Storage:
-   - This hash and the encrypted DCT coefficients are stored in a **private blockchain**, ensuring tamper-proof storage.
+      - store the hash and the encrypted DCT coefficients in a private blockchain for tamper-proof storage.

 2. **Verification (Step 2)**:
+   1. Image Upload:

-   - The client uploads an image for verification.
+      -The client uploads an image for verification.

+   2. Preprocessing:

-   - The same processing steps are applied to the uploaded image to generate its hash.
+      - Convert the uploaded image to YCbCr and separate the Y, Cb, and Cr channels.

+   3. Block-Based DCT on the Y Channel:

+      - Divide the Y channel into blocks and apply DCT to each block.

+      - Reduce the coefficients using the Zigzag algorithm.

+   4. Global DCT on Cb and Cr Channels:

+      - Apply DCT to the entire Cb and Cr channels.

+      - Reduce the coefficients using the Zigzag algorithm.

+   5. Encryption of DCT Coefficients:

+      - Encrypt the reduced DCT coefficients of the Y, Cb, and Cr channels using AES.

+   6. Hashing:

+     - Generate a hash from the encrypted DCT coefficients channel Y.

+   7. Comparison:

-   - The generated hash is compared with the original image’s hash stored in the blockchain.
+      - Import the original image’s hash from the blockchain.

-   - Discrepancies are identified, and the columns with differences are decrypted using **AES** and restored to their original state, ensuring the integrity of the image.
+      - Compare the generated hash with the original hash.

+      - Identify discrepancies (if any).

+   8. Tampering Detection and Restoration:

+      - If discrepancies are found:

+      - Identify the specific columns (or blocks) in the Y  channels that have been tampered with.

+      - Decrypt the corresponding DCT coefficients from the blockchain.

+      - Replace the tampered columns in the uploaded image with the original data.

+      - Restore the image to its original state.
 ## Requirements

 - Python 3.x